Cogmasters/concord/README.md

 ### Test Echo-Bot

-1. Get your bot token and paste it in `config.json`, replacing `YOUR-BOT-TOKEN` with it.
-There are well written instructions from the [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about how to get your bot token and it to a server.
+1. Get your bot token and add it to `config.json`, by assigning it to discord's "token" field.
+There are well written instructions from the [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) about how to get your bot token and adding it to a server.
 2. Run `make examples`
 3. Go to the `examples/` folder and run `./bot-echo.out`

 #### Get Echo-Bot Response

-Type a message in any channel the bot is part of.
+Type a message in any channel the bot has access to, the bot should echo it.

 #### Terminate Echo-Bot

-With `Ctrl-C` or by closing the Terminal to kill the process.
+With `Ctrl-C` or by closing the Terminal.

 ### Create your first bot

-Move to `my_bot` folder, it is a special folder for you to get started using orca without the need of installing it.
-There you will find a preset `Makefile` to help you get started.
+* Head to `my_bot/`, a special folder set-up for your convenience.
+There you will also find a preset `Makefile` and `myBot.c` that can be edited at will.

-We have a detailed guide on writing your first bot [here](docs/BUILDING_A_BOT.md).
+* Read our guide on how to [build your first bot](docs/BUILDING_A_BOT.md).

 ## Installing orca

-In case setting your bot inside of the `my_bot` folder doesn't cut the cake for you, you can install orca as follows:
+In case the `my_bot/` folder doesn't cut the cake, its possible to install orca as follows:
 ```bash
 $ sudo make install
 ```

-For the installed headers, they should be prefixed by `orca/` like so:
+Installed headers must be prefixed with `orca/` like so:
 ```c
 #include <orca/discord.h>
 #include <orca/github.h>